 Session 5: Eco-social policy and a ‘just transition’

-Session 6: The climate movement and climate communication
+Session 6: Climate communication

 There is a short break halfway through each session and you are welcome to bring your own refreshments if you wish.